pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 **Prompt for Bob (still in Code mode):**

 ```
-Create a frontend for the todo app with:
+Create a frontend for the To Do app with:
 1. index.html - Main HTML structure with a clean, modern design
 2. styles.css - Responsive CSS styling
 3. app.js - JavaScript for API interactions

 Include:
-- Input field for new todos
+- Input field for new To Dos
-- List to display todos
+- List to display To Dos
 - Buttons for complete and delete actions
 - Responsive design for mobile and desktop
 ```